cirrusidentity/simplesamlphp-module-authoauth2/README.md

     composer require cirrusidentity/simplesamlphp-module-authoauth2

-If you are on SSP 2 use version 4.
+If you are on SSP 2.3 use version 5.
+See Changelog for breaking changes If you are on SSP 2 use version 4.
 If you are on SSP 1.X use version 3.